Sciwhylab/dbnn/README.md

 **DBNN: m ∗ 2 (for a distribution with 2 parameters)**

-The memory saving of DBNN as compared to neural networks implemented using backpropagation can be understood from the figure below.
+So, the number of trainable parameters in DBNN is much less as compared to neural networks implemented using backpropagation.
+This can be seen from the figure below.

 ![](dbnn_parameters.png)